tc39/proposal-decimal/README.md

 | Locale-aware formatting (`toLocaleString`) | **Decimal** for a bare number; **Amount** when units, currency, or display precision are involved |
 | Plural selection | **Amount** (Decimal may lose relevant data) |
 | Unit conversion | **Amount** |

+### Other allied proposals

+Decimal and Amount sit within a small family of TC39 proposals that together cover working with decimal quantities.
+Beyond Amount:

+- [**Keep trailing zeroes**](https://github.com/tc39/proposal-intl-keep-trailing-zeros) (Stage 3): ensures that `Intl` does not silently strip trailing zeroes when formatting digit strings (e.g., unintentionally normalizing `"1.20"` to `"1.2"`).
+- [**Smart Units**](https://github.com/tc39/proposal-smart-unit-preferences): a follow-on to Amount for locale- and usage-aware unit preferences and conversion.

 ## Implementations